chestercodes/chester.codes/content/posts/027-2019-12-10-automating-dotnet-versioning-2-process/post.md

 ## Conventional commits

-Library changes can be described alongside the code, using a method called [convention commits](https://www.conventionalcommits.org/en).
+Library changes can be described alongside the code, using a method called [conventional commits](https://www.conventionalcommits.org/en).
 The commit message describes the magnitude of the changes using certain message prefixes.

 - `BREAKING CHANGE` is used in the messages of commits that contain `Major` level changes.
 - `feat` is used to denote `Minor` level changes.